<

 Does K2 have a standard commercial route like Everest’s South Col?

-Madison’s deliberately smaller team sizes (6–8 climbers vs 10–15 at larger operators) produce a meaningful safety advantage on K2 specifically.
-The Bottleneck couloir concentrates all climbers at the most dangerous section of the route in a compressed summit-day timeline; smaller teams spend less time in the danger zone.
+Madison’s deliberately smaller team sizes (6-8 climbers vs 10-15 at larger operators) produce a meaningful safety advantage on K2 specifically.
+The Bottleneck couloir concentrates all climbers at the most dangerous section of the route in a compressed summit-day timeline.
+Smaller teams spend less time in the danger zone.
 Combined with Garrett Madison’s personal K2 experience, 1:1 summit-day Sherpa ratios, and conservative turn-around culture, Madison produces what is arguably the safest commercial K2 product currently available.
 For climbers taking K2 seriously, Madison’s premium pricing over Nepali-owned operators reflects genuine safety infrastructure, not just brand positioning.
-Climbers on tighter budgets who still want top-tier safety should consider Seven Summit Treks VVIP tier as the alternative — different structural approach, comparable safety result at higher pricing.
+Climbers on tighter budgets who still want top-tier safety should consider Seven Summit Treks VVIP tier as the alternative.
+Different structural approach.
+Comparable safety result at higher pricing.

 How do I prepare physically and experientially for K2?